tonnylitao/awesome-swift-tips/README.md

 ---
 ## The Dao of Protocol.playground
-This playground file is about basic Protocol and Protocol Oriented Programming.
+This playground file is all about Protocol and Protocol Oriented Programming.

 ![](screenshot/2.png)